Which Island in the Galapagos is the Best to Visit?

 Many visitors will start and end their Galapagos trips on Santa Cruz.
 The Charles Darwin Research Station is here, and many flights arrive at Baltra Airport, which is accessed via a 5-minute ferry from Santa Cruz.

-There are so many excellent day trips you can take from Santa Cruz, making it an ideal hub for your land based Galapagos vacation
+You can take so many excellent day trips from Santa Cruz, making it an ideal hub for a land-based Galapagos vacation.

 Visit Isla Isabela for Diverse Wildlife

 Isabela is known for its wide variety of wildlife.
 As the largest of the Galapagos Islands, you can see everything from the iconic giant tortoises to reef sharks, flightless cormorants, penguins, boobies, and more.
 This is also an active volcanic island, offering interesting geological spots to explore, such as the Chico or Sierra Negra Volcanos.